 Jarmusch does need to be congratulated for his 1984 initiation for public awareness of the indie, and certainly a member of a younger voice in American independent cinema, but then if we look beyond the 90s, we could always say that Rob Nilsson’s work is important, everyone’s going to bring up Cassavetes, or Chaplin, but the point is that all of these people are able to utilize contemporary production modes in new ways to address a point of view and use of cinematic techniques that imply a new socio-political approach to the form.
 Anyone can make a film feel good, but it’s these people that use the plastics of film to advance it’s ability to convey ideas in a new way.
 It’s the analysis of a area of culture, with these points of view that make Soderbergh more notable versus Christopher Nolan.
 While Nolan’s film may seem more pleasing upon viewing, Soderbergh’s is doing more when analyzing the socio-political approach towards film’s pieces -that’s what’s so amazing about what he’s doing with red, with his elliptical editing, and that’s what makes Ocean’s Twelve so fascinating -is that he’s applying some very strong technique that is very political, yet it feels so fun -something that Nolan does only as a gimmick, but, unfortunately, does not run as deep.

-Who is the greatest screenwriter? about 1 year ago
+Who is the greatest screenwriter? over 1 year ago

 I agree about Rohmer’s talent -although it seems his work is so much stronger in it’s ability to transcend the miss en abyme more than others in a way that is primal in its emotions, rather than the cerebral attack of other brilliant writers like Odets or Chayefsky or G. b.
 Shaw?

 But how about the Epsteins, we wouldn’t have “the Coens” without them (or without the Boulting bros, for that matter).